No skin care routine is complete without moisturizer.

 We are happy to spend all of our money on products we think work for us, read reviews until our heads are spinning and, of course, allow experts on TV and magazine adverts to convince us that theirs is the best you can buy.

 Well, in order to put an end to this madness and to hopefully save you time and hassle.
 I am sharing with you the results of our extensive research and testing.

 How we selected

-In order to narrow down this huge list into something more manageable, we ask a group of aestheticians, cosmetic chemists and dermatologist along with five carefully chosen skin experts to look at the ingredients, FDA documents and personal experience to bring our list down to the top 10best face moisturizer for sensitive skin, acne and daily use.
+In order to narrow down this huge list into something more manageable, we ask a group of aestheticians, cosmetic chemists and dermatologist along with five carefully chosen skin experts to look at the ingredients, FDA documents and personal experience to bring our list down to the top 10 best face moisturizers for sensitive skin, acne and daily use.

 The first thing we discussed is the absolute need for daytime moisturizers to include SPF to protect delicate skin from sun damage, and that night creams have no reason to include SPF since you won’t be sunbathing at night.
 It isn’t necessarily bad that the ingredients in night and day creams are often interchangeable, but it is confusing for consumers and goes against the purpose of creating specific creams for different times of the day or night.
 Night creams should have ingredients specifically geared towards repairing skin while you sleep, and day creams should protect skin from sun damage and exposure.
 In order to properly examine the effectiveness of the day and night facial moisturizers, we separated them and gave them different criteria for testing.